ni/ams-capabilities/README.md

 - ACT = Action (do/set a certain command - boolean)
 - STS = Status (displaying an integer as a status, can be error codes, but also in which control mode the device is)

-# Getting Started

-This projects only provides the capabilities and some helper VIs.
-To create a plugin use a BLS-Template.
-In these you can use the capabilties in this way:

-1. Drag and Drop a Capability into your BLS Plugin class.
-The Capability will create and access underlying channels which are named to ensure cross-compatibility for all devices.
-1. In the "Create Data Channels.VI" make sure to call "Initialize" methods of the Capabilities
-1. In your Process Data loop, use the Read and Write methods to access the data for the Capabilities.
-1. Be sure to call the "Close" methods of the Capabilities in your exit path.

-**Only include a Capability if your BLS Plugin will support that feature, other applications will assume your plugin can perform the actions of that Capability**

 # Templates

 These Templates can be used to create BLS plugins or as examples.
 They include a own README manual and also PAtools driver templates.